 - Resident species: bobwhite quail, ruffed grouse, wild turkey.

-- Migratory species: wild duck, wild goose, brant, clapper and virginia rail, sora, coot, common snipe, woodcock, mourning dove, gallinule, merganser and sandhill crane.
+- Migratory species: wild duck, wild goose, brant, clapper rail, king rail, virginia rail, white-winged dove, sora, coot, common snipe, woodcock, mourning dove, gallinule, merganser, and sandhill crane.

-All birds except English sparrows, crows, collared doves, starlings and blackbirds (except rusty) are protected by state law.
+All birds except House Sparrows, crows, collared doves, starlings and blackbirds (except rusty) are protected by state law.
 Game birds and game animals may only be taken during open season for hunting.
 There is no open season in Alabama for bear, mountain lion (cougar) and ruffed grouse.
 Other wildlife species are protected by the nongame species regulation.

 The following are designated as furbearing animals in Alabama: beaver, bobcat, fox, mink, muskrat, nutria, opossum, otter, raccoon, striped skunk, coyote and feral swine.

 Legal bows for hunting is defined as either a longbow, recurve bow, compound bow or crossbow.
 Longbows, recurve bows and compound bows must have a minimum peak tension of 30 lbs.
 Crossbows must have a minimum peak tension of 85 lbs at normal draw length.
 Arrows or bolts shall be equipped with broadhead having two sharpened edges and minimum cutting diameter of 7/8 inches.
-Attachments to the bow which project visible light are prohibited.
+Attachments to the bow which project visible light are prohibited except with license.

 Deer may be run with dogs during the closed season only from October 1 to the opening of gun deer season in those counties/regions having an open dog deer season.
 Squirrel and rabbit may be run during closed season by licensed hunters (no guns).